marcojakob/edu.makery/source/_posts/2012-11-16-javafx-tutorial-addressapp-1.markdown

 ## Design with Scene Builder ##
-{% img /images/javafx-addressapp/important.png %}
-**Important:** If you get stuck somewhere, watch the [Getting Started with JavaFX Scene Builder](http://www.youtube.com/watch?v=rHcnsEoSK_c) YouTube Film.
+**Note:** If you get stuck somewhere, watch the [Getting Started with JavaFX Scene Builder](http://www.youtube.com/watch?v=rHcnsEoSK_c) YouTube Film.
 This helps a lot!

 Right-click on `PersonOverview.fxml` and choose *Open with Scene Builder*.
 Now you should see the Scene Builder with just an *AncherPane* (visible under Hierarchy on the left).